conde nash

 Taking care of the planet is our guiding philosophy.
 While crafting our world-class eco-lodge and guest ranch, we've always focused on sustainability — striving to be true stewards of the land.

-Since we purchased this pristine piece of raw wilderness over thirty years ago, it has been our mantra to stay in harmony with the surrounding environment.
+Since our family became guardians for this precious piece of wilderness at Siwash Lake more than forty years ago, it has been our mantra to stay in harmony with the surrounding environment.

 Black bear track among the ash The beautiful wildfflower, Fireweed, that thrives after a forest fire, represents hope and resiliency Tree planting at Siwash Lake.